anuragnandan/dolores/README.md

 # dolores
 Youtube assistant with the help of castnow.
 This app is for casting youtube videos to the nearby chromecast.
 This app downloads the youtube video from the youtube channel provided and then casts to the chromecast.
-Idea is to play from youtube on my chromecast as soon as I reach home but, this is the first step of that project.
-(Casting youtube videos).
+Idea is to play from youtube on my chromecast as soon as I reach home.
 Im using a raspberry-pi as the source machine.
+This app searches my phone on the connected devices list for the router.
+As soon as I reach home, my phone auto-connects to wifi and hence, that will trigger the youtube-castnow app

+finmyphone.sh requires an argument as a search parameter to search the wifi devices connected.
+I usually give my Iphone's MAC addres.

+sh findmyphone.sh MAC_ADDRESS

 Requires castnow, youtube-dl and php (I know).
 Links: